 The Persian is the real glamour-puss of the cat world.
 One of the oldest known breeds of pedigree cat, its crowning glory is its long, thick luxurious coat, which can grow up to six inches in length.

-The Persian shape is 'cobby', meaning they have quite short legs, a short neck and a broad chest.
-The brush-like tail is magnificent and they also have a ruff of hair as a mane.
+The Persian shape is 'cobby', meaning they have quite short legs, a short neck, and a broad chest.
+The brush-like tail is magnificent, and they also have a ruff of hair as a mane.
 Needless to say, with such a thick undercoat and long topcoat, the Persian needs extensive grooming (at least 20 minutes every day).
 The eyes also need attention, as they can be prone to weeping.
 But with a wide choice of colours and patterns, there really is a Persian to suit all tastes!

 The Persian character is typically laidback and calm.
 They make a great house-cat and love snoozing, ideal if you work full-time.
-However, to stop them becoming lonely during the day, another Persian is preferable as a companion to play with or to cuddle up to.
+However, to stop them from becoming lonely during the day, another Persian is preferable as a companion to play with or to cuddle up to.

 Pedigree cat breed 5: Semi-longhair types

-This group contains six breeds which vary a great deal in looks and character, but which all share a similar, long (but not as long as a Persian) coat.
+This group contains six breeds that vary a great deal in looks and character, but which all share a similar, long (but not as long as a Persian) coat.
 Here's a quick character sketch of each one.

-The Birman has a thick, silky coat, a luxurious tail and piercing, round blue eyes.
+The Birman has a thick, silky coat, a luxurious tail, and piercing, round blue eyes.
 The coat comes in lots of colours and daily grooming is essential.
-It’s also pointed, which means the cat's extremities (legs, tail, face and ears) are darker than the body.
+It’s also pointed, which means the cat's extremities (legs, tail, face, and ears) are darker than the body.
 But because the paws aren’t pointed, it looks as if the cat is wearing mittens.

 With a long but sturdy body, Birmans aren't as stocky as the Persian and some claim they have Siamese blood.
-Character-wise, the Birman is playful, friendly, intelligent and relaxed.
+Character-wise, the Birman is playful, friendly, intelligent, and relaxed.
 They are very loving and will often demand attention when they want a fuss made of them!

 The Maine Coon is a large, tough, handsome breed that has had to withstand the cold winters of Maine on America's east coast – hence the long, thick and weatherproof coat.
 They have a ruff around their neck and inbuilt earmuffs – hairy ears – to protect them.
-Their brush-like tail resembles that of a racoon (hence the ‘Coon’ part of the name).
+Their brush-like tail resembles that of a raccoon (hence the ‘Coon’ part of the name).

-Elegant, well-proportioned, athletic and powerful, the breed needs lots of stimulation and their chief love is the great outdoors.
+Elegant, well-proportioned, athletic, and powerful, the breed needs lots of stimulation and their chief love is the great outdoors.
 They make a supreme hunter and are rarely put off by the cold and wet.
-Maine Coons are unlikely to thrive as full-time house-cats, but they like spending time with their owners and make loving, playful and highly trainable pets.
+Maine Coons are unlikely to thrive as full-time house-cats, but they like spending time with their owners and make loving, playful, and highly trainable pets.

 Similar to the Maine Coon, the Norwegian Forest cat is another born survivor from the hostile climes of northern Scandinavia.
 Big and strong, with particularly powerful (and long) hind legs, they are very elegant.
-With a triangular heads and large eyes, they are very attractive cats as well.
+With triangular heads and large eyes, they are very attractive cats as well.

 This particular breed is built for climbing and, as the name suggests, loves scaling trees.
 A big indoor cat tree is a must (to divert them from climbing anything else).
 A great lover of the outdoor life, the Norwegian Forest cat also loves human companionship indoors.

 Originally created by crossing a female white Persian with a Birman male, the stunning Ragdoll is a gentle giant – large, heavy, but extremely placid.
-They have full cheeks, large, oval eyes and a short neck.
+They have full cheeks, large, oval eyes, and a short neck.
 Despite their large size, they are very delicate-looking in appearance.